CFAES Give Today

 Important pollinators, such as honey bees, bumble bees and monarch butterflies, have gained attention in recent years due to concerns about declining populations.
 This Quick Guide describes steps gardeners and others can take to help protect pollinators.

 Honey bee on purple coneflower.
-Hummingbird moth on monarda.
+Hummingbird moth on Monarda.
 Honey bee on butterfly weed.

 Key animal pollinators in Ohio include honey bees, native bees, flies, butterflies, moths and other insects, as well as hummingbirds.
 Pollinators are vital to the production of many food crops and provide a service essential to the survival of many native plants.
 Bees are considered the most important pollinators because they are uniquely adapted to gather and transport pollen.
 Ohio is home to about 500 species of bees.